 If a Scout wants to take his oath "to help other people" more expansively and put his project to work for the "community of the world," he is allowed to do so.

-To help project beneficiaries understand the Eagle Scout service project requirement along with the responsibilities and the rights that come with the benefit, the national Advancement Committee has prepared an information sheet for project beneficiaries, called "Navigating the Eagle Scout Service Project," which will appear in the revised Eagle Scout Service Project Workbook scheduled for release at the same time as the Guide to Advancement.
+To help project beneficiaries understand the Eagle Scout service project requirement along with the responsibilities and the rights that come with the benefit, the National Advancement Program Team has prepared an information sheet for project beneficiaries, called "Navigating the Eagle Scout Service Project," which appears in the Eagle Scout Service Project Workbook.

 The detail required for a proposal depends on project complexity.
 It must be enough to provide a level of confidence for a council or district reviewer that the above tests can be met, but not so much that—based on the possibility a proposal can be rejected—it does not respect the time it takes to prepare.

 Space is provided in the workbook for the candidate to record comments made during discussions with the district or council volunteer going over the proposal.
-A thorough review should generate numerous suggestions, cautions, and perhaps concerns (see "What an Eagle Scout Candidate Should Expect," 184.108.40.206).
+A thorough review should generate numerous suggestions, cautions, and perhaps concerns (see "What an Eagle Scout Candidate Should Expect," 18.104.22.168).
 The Scout should be encouraged to write these down and take them seriously.
-When the reviewer is satisfied the above tests can be met, then approval is granted.
+When the reviewer is satisfied the five tests above tests can be met, then approval is granted.

 It is important to be as considerate of an Eagle Scout candidate’s time as we expect him to be of ours.
 He is probably just as busy.
 Every attempt should be made to complete the approval process in one meeting.
-Then he should be challenged to work on his planning action steps and to consider scheduling time with his Eagle Scout service project coach for progress reports and further guidance (see "Eagle Scout Service Project Coach,"220.127.116.11).
-It is advisable that one of these meetings with the coach be held after a final plan is completed and the Scout is ready to begin actual work on his project.
+Then he should be challenged to work on his planning action steps and to consider scheduling time with his Eagle Scout service project coach for progress reports and further guidance (see "Eagle Scout Service Project Coach,"22.214.171.124).
+It is advisable that one of these meetings with the coach be held after the Scout has done his planning and is ready to begin actual work on his project.

 Because it is virtually impossible to forecast every contingency, candidates must be allowed a level of flexibility in carrying out proposals and planning action steps.
 But essential elements of a proposal should not be changed without good reason.
 If this must occur, the Scout should consult his project coach or unit leader for advice.
 It is appropriate to strongly suggest he share substantive changes with the project beneficiary, and also with those involved in preapprovals.

 The workbook should not, however, become a basis for rejecting candidates based on “technicalities” that have nothing to do with requirement intent.
-The use of the workbook is required, but occasionally Scouts will submit it without everything called for.
-In most cases they should be required to fully complete the proposal and project report, and be strongly encouraged to complete the final plan.
+While the use of the workbook is required, this does not mean that every line or even every form must be completed.
+In most cases Scouts should fully complete the proposal and project report, and be strongly encouraged to complete the project plan.
 However, at times it may not be feasible or just not necessary for establishing that the requirement was met.

-The Eagle Scout service project coach is the key to success in council or district efforts to guide Scouts through the service project process.
+The Eagle Scout service project coach is the subject matter expert on the processes and standards of the service project.
+He or she is the key to success in council or district efforts to provide guidance as Scouts work to fulfill requirement 5.
 The following are important examples of ways in which the coach can influence a Scout’s project:

-- Meet with a Scout after his proposal has been approved but before work begins on the final plan.
+- Meet with a Scout after his proposal has been approved but before work begins on the project plan.